caroleolivier/caroleolivier.github.io/_posts/2017-10-30-user-secrets.md

 time: 2017-10-30
 ---

 The title of this article is a direct copy of [this](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio) great article on Microsoft's website.
-The reason I am writing this post is because one should know the options when developping and running [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) application locally and does not want to commit sensitive data like password, API key, etc...
-So I am hoping to contribute to spreading the words with that post :)
+The reason I am writing this post is because one should know the options that permit you to develop [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) applications locally without risking committing sensitive data like passwords, API keys etc...
+So I am hoping to contribute to spreading the words with this post :)

 I highly recommend reading Microsoft's article, it is very informative, but if you want to see how I used Secret Manager in practice then please read on!

 ##### Secret Manager

 The idea behind Secret Manager is to store sensitive data locally and use them when developping and running applications locally.
-Bear in mind that the data is not encrypted, it is just saved in clear in a file locally.
+Bear in mind that the data is not encrypted, it is just saved in plaintext in a file locally.

 ##### Reference the Secret Manager tool to your ASP.NET Core project